daniel-norris/juniordeveloperjobs/README.md

 e.g.

-*Branch:* jd-9-setup-project-dependencies
+**BRANCH:** jd-9-setup-project-dependencies

-*Commit:* JD-9: automated GitHub Actions workflow
+**COMMIT:** JD-9: automated GitHub Actions workflow

 ### Code Standards

-The project has a number of tools to maintain code integrity. *PHP Code Sniffer*, maintains adherence to PSR12 standards.
+The project has a number of tools to maintain code integrity.
+A pipeline using GitHub Actions is setup to run these tests automatically when a pull request is made.
+You can also run then locally on your machine before pushing to GitHub.

+*PHP Code Sniffer*, maintains adherence to PSR12 standards.

 You can run PHPCS prior to creating a pull request using: